KarelZe/edu/adv_ml/01_self_test.md

 - Compare the stepwise inclusion regression method to stepwise exclusion regression method and standard stepwise regression method.
 (E)
 - Explain how the stepwise inclusion regression method / ... /... works.
 (E)
 - In which way do stepwise inclusion method and stepwise exclusion method differ?
 (E)
-- Explain what regularization is and why it is useful (Github Interview Questions)
+- Explain what regularization is and why it is useful (GitHub Interview Questions)
 - Explain the ridge regression (*)
-- Explain the difference between LASSO and ridge regression? (*) (→ Für Antwort siehe Github Interview Questions)
+- Explain the difference between LASSO and ridge regression? (*) (→ Für Antwort siehe GitHub Interview Questions)
-- In practice, explain what is the main difference between ridge regression and LASSO. (*) (→ Für Atnworth siehe Github Interview questions)
+- In practice, explain what is the main difference between ridge regression and LASSO. (*) (→ Für Antwort siehe GitHub Interview questions)
 - Explain what is the difference between LSSO and linear regression? (*)
 - What are the main applications of LASSO? (*)
 - Compare LASSO and the stability selection technique. (*)